estnltk/estnltk/README.md

 conda install -c estnltk -c conda-forge estnltk=1.7.2
 ```

-_Remark on conda package:_ if you are trying to run estnltk conda package on CentOS 7 (or Ubuntu 18.04), you may stumble upon an error stating `version 'GLIBC_2.29' not found`.
+_Remark on conda & Linux:_ if you are trying to run estnltk conda package on an older Linux platform (such as CentOS 7, Ubuntu 18.04 or 20.04), you may stumble upon an error stating `libc.so.6: version 'GLIBC_2.34' not found`.
 A quick and recommended solution is to install estnltk via pip instead.
 For possible alternative soultions, see [this thread](https://github.com/huggingface/tokenizers/issues/585).

 _Note_: for using some of the tools in estnltk, you also need to have Java installed in your system.
 We recommend using Oracle Java http://www.oracle.com/technetwork/java/javase/downloads/index.html, although alternatives such as OpenJDK (http://openjdk.java.net/) should also work.